How to Set Up Tax and Retentions in Mastt

 Q: What if I need different retention amounts for different line items?

-Line item-level retentions aren't currently available in Mastt.
-Retentions are applied at the payment level, which means the same retention treatment applies to all line items within that payment.
+Line item-level retentions aren't currently available.
+Retentions are applied at the payment level, so the same retention treatment applies to all line items within that payment.

 Q: How do I verify my tax and retention calculations are correct?

 Export a payment certificate and review the breakdown.
-The certificate will show gross amount, retentions deducted, subtotal, tax applied, and final payment amount in the correct order.
+It will show gross amount, retentions deducted, subtotal, tax applied, and final payment amount in the correct order.